KC-7/life-hacks-v2/README.md

 - Font added using <a href="https://fonts.google.com/" target="_blank" rel="noopener" aria-label="Link to Google Fonts (opens in new tab)">Google Fonts</a>.

 - Icons added using <a href="https://fonts.google.com/" target="_blank" rel="noopener" aria-label="Link to Font Awesome | Free V5 Icons (opens in new tab)">Font Awesome | Free V5 Icons</a>.

+- The resposive images in the README file above were taken from <a href="https://ui.dev/amiresponsive" target="_blank" rel="noopener" aria-label="Link to Am I Responsive Website (opens in new tab)">Am I Responsive</a>.

 ### Media